Support for Perinatal & Postpartum Mental Health in London, Ontario

 Approaches That Fit

-I draw on Internal Family Systems, Flash Technique, and Rewind.
+I draw on Internal Family Systems, CBT, and Compassion Focused Therapy.
 These approaches are particularly well suited to postpartum distress.
 They help you get curious about what’s happening rather than fighting it or pushing through.

 Mother smiling at newborn — IFS therapy for postpartum mental health London Ontario